Configure a Firewall with Firewalld

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

-FirewallD is frontend controller for iptables used to implement persistent network traffic rules.
+Firewalld is frontend controller for nftables (or its older counterpart, iptables) used to implement persistent network traffic rules.
 It provides command line and graphical interfaces and is available in the repositories of most Linux distributions.
-Working with FirewallD has two main differences compared to directly controlling iptables:
+The following distributions have firewalld installed by default: RHEL and its derivatives (including CentOS, AlmaLinux, and Rocky Linux), CentOS Stream, Fedora, and openSUSE Leap.

 - It manages rulesets dynamically, allowing updates without breaking existing sessions and connections.

-This guide will introduce you to FirewallD, its notions of zones and services, and show you some basic configuration steps.
+This guide introduces you to firewalld, its notions of zones and services, and provides basic configuration steps.

 sudo systemctl start firewalld sudo systemctl enable firewalld